-They show all levels of organization in structure i.e. they range from primitive organization to proper organ system level of organization.
+They show all levels of organization in structure, i.e. they range from primitive organization to a proper organ system level of organization.
 Most of the members of kingdom Animalia are capable of locomotion.
-They show growth and differentiation during their lifetime and most of them are capable of the sexual mode of reproduction.
+They show growth and differentiation during their lifetime, and most of them are capable of the sexual mode of reproduction.

-Viruses consist of genetic material i.e. nucleic acid (DNA or RNA) surrounded by a protein capsule.
-Viruses take shelter on other living organisms and use the host’s machinery to replicate and produce multiple copies of them.
+Viruses consist of genetic material, i.e. nucleic acid (DNA or RNA) surrounded by a protein capsule.
+Viruses take shelter on other living organisms and use the host machinery to replicate and produce multiple copies of them.
 Thus, resulting in more number of viruses to spread the infection.

-Viruses are usually smaller than bacteria in size.
-The first virus to be discovered was Tobacco mosaic virus (TMV).
+The virus is usually smaller than bacteria in size.
+The first virus to be discovered was the Tobacco mosaic virus (TMV).
 They infect the tobacco plant.

 Viroids are smaller than viruses, and unlike viruses, they lack any protein coating.
 Thus, they are free-living RNA.